You probably already know that many older adults develop problems managing finances as they age.

 2. Even people who don’t have Alzheimer’s or a neurodegenerative disease often experience increasing difficulties managing their finances as they age.

-This is consistent with our improved understanding of “cognitive aging,” which the Institute of Medicine recently covered in a groundbreaking new report.
-Basically, even in the absence of disease the brain’s abilities change as people age.
+This is consistent with our improved understanding of “cognitive aging,” which the Institute of Medicine covered in a groundbreaking 2015 report.
+Basically, even in the absence of disease, the brain’s abilities change as people age.
 This process proceeds a little differently for every person but it’s analogous to the aging that we see in other parts of the body: things change with age and wear.
 Not all changes are negative, but the changes can eventually make managing finances harder.

 3. The ability to handle financial matters is often one of the first skills to decline in Alzheimer’s and other common causes of dementia.

-The article cites this 2009 study, which found that declining financial abilities were linked to progressing from mild cognitive impairment to actual dementia.
+Multiple studies, such as this 2009 study, have found that declining financial abilities are common in mild cognitive impairment, and are linked to progressing to actual dementia.

 4. If you notice signs of financial impairment, you should start looking for other signs concerning for Alzheimer’s or another dementia.

-This was not really part of the NYT article, but it’s important and I see families often miss this.
+This is an important issue that I see families sometimes miss.
 Now, it’s certainly possible to develop some difficulties with finances and not have it be Alzheimer’s.
 It could be mild cognitive impairment, it could be depression, it could be another medical problem, or it could even be cognitive aging.
-(See my “How We Diagnose Dementia” post for more information on common medical problems that can mimic Alzheimer’s.)
+(See my article on Cognitive Impairment in Aging: 10 Common Causes & 10 Things the Doctor Should Check for more information on common medical problems that can mimic Alzheimer’s.)

-So if you notice signs of financial impairment (see the sidebar of the NYT article), one of the next things you should do is look for other signs concerning for Alzheimer’s.
+So if you notice signs of financial impairment or any of the five warning signs listed above, one of the next things you should do is look for other signs concerning for Alzheimer’s.

-I list these in my post, “8 Behaviors to Track if You Think Your Parent is Getting Alzheimer’s.”
+I list several of these in my post, “8 Behaviors to Track if You Think Your Parent is Getting Alzheimer’s.”

-5. Be sure to work on optimizing brain function if you are concerned about financial impairment.
+5. Review medications and take other steps to optimize brain function if you are concerned about financial impairment.

 The main way to optimize a person’s brain function is to identify and reduce medications that interfere with thinking skills.
 You should also help the older person get assessed for medical problems that interfere with thinking, such as depression, thyroid problems, vitamin B12 deficiency, and so forth.

 In my experience, it’s fairly common for older adults to be using sedatives such as benzodiazepines or zolpidem.
-(Here’s a post on how you can help a senior stop a benzodiazepine such as Ativan.)
+(Here’s a post on how you can help an older adult stop a benzodiazepine such as Ativan.)
 High doses of anticholinergic medications can also interfere with thinking.
-For more tips on identifying problem medications, see here.
+For more on medications that affect memory and thinking, see 4 Types of Medication to Avoid if Youโre Worried About Memory .

 Other things that help optimize brain function include getting enough sleep, regular exercise, and avoiding excess stress.